spikestats/spikestats.github.io/tos.md

 You acknowledge and agree that Spike Stats may stop (permanently or temporarily) providing the Service (or any features within the Service) to you or to users generally at Spike Stats's sole discretion, without prior notice to you.
 You may stop using the Service at any time.
 You do not need to specifically inform Spike Stats when you stop using the Service.
 You acknowledge and agree that if Spike Stats disables access to your account, you may be prevented from accessing the Service, your account details or any files or other materials which is contained in your account.

-If we decide to change our Terms of Service, we will post those changes on this page, and/or update the Terms of Service modification date below.
+If we decide to change our Terms of Service, we will post those changes on this page, and/or update the Terms of Service modification date above.

 ### Modifications to Our app